SI DAL01110.515 Ownership in Fee Simple or Less Than Fee Simple

 N/A

-NOTE: If there are no surviving descendants, inheritance of the deceased's separate property is in the following order: (1) to siblings or descendants of deceased siblings, subject to a usufruct (life estate) of either parent who may be living, or (2) to parents, if no siblings or siblings descendants survive.
+If there are no surviving descendants, inheritance of the deceased's separate property is in the following order: (1) to siblings or descendants of deceased siblings, subject to a usufruct (life estate) of either parent who may be living, or (2) to parents, if no siblings or siblings descendants survive.

 3. New Mexico

 New Mexico is a community property State.
 Property acquired by an inheritance of one member of the couple is separate property and not community property.
-Anyone can dispose of his separate property with a will.
+Anyone can dispose of their separate property with a will.

 If there is no will, use the following chart to determine ownership.